danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 </body>

 </html>
 ```

 ## Auto Chapter Generator

 **Index.html**

-The load the ml5.js library as part of your overall sketch, you need to following line in your index.html
+To load the ml5.js library as part of the overall sketch, you need the following line in your index.html just like importing other libriaries as discussed in Chapter 4 - Data Capture with the clmtrackr library.
 ```html
 <script src="https://unpkg.com/ml5@latest/dist/ml5.min.js" type="text/javascript"></script>
 ```

-In the html file, it contains:
+Apart from the new ml5.js, the html file contains the following:
-1. A text input box with the default seed/starting text: Ch.
+1. A text input box with the default seed/input text: Ch.
 11 Auto Chapter Generator.
-The seed is required to predict the next character.
+The seed text is required as a sequence input to generate the next character, continuously forming a new seed sequence for next character prediction.
-2. A slider for selecting the number of characters to generate.
+2. A slider for selecting the number of generated characters.
-3. A slider for setting the temperature (the value that control the amount of uncertainty of predictions)[^temp] with the range from 0 to 1.
+3. A slider for setting the temperature (the value that control the amount of the uncertainty of predictions)[^temp] with the range from 0 to 1.
+4. The text that shows the status of the program e.g "Loading Model", "Model Loaded", "Generating...", "Ready!".
-4. A button with the word 'generate'
+5. A button with the word 'generate'
-5. A result area that will display the generative text
+6. A result area that will display the generative text

 **sketch.js**

-Selected syntax that is used for loading the training model, submitting the input seed text and getting the result from the ML algorithm.
+The sketch loads the pre-trained model and generates text based on the collected data (in terms of the seed text, length and temperature value).

+First is to load the trained model in your sketch with the path `./model/AP_book/` by using the method `charRNN` from the ml5 library.
+The callback function `modelReady` will be executed when the model is successfully loaded in the sketch, turning the status from "Loading Model" to "Model Loaded".
 ```javascript
 let charRNN;